scummvm/scummvm/doc/docportal/other_platforms/amigaos_4.rst

 Controls
 =================

-Controls can also be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`.

-See the :doc:`../using_scummvm/keyboard_shortcuts` page for common keyboard shortcuts.
+Controls can be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`.
+See the :doc:`../using_scummvm/keyboard_shortcuts` page for common default keyboard shortcuts.

 Paths